 Don't be mistaken - a food's GI is not fixed.
 It will vary depending on a number of things - how the food has been prepared, whether it has been cooked, how hydrated it is and in the case of fresh produce like fruit, how ripe it is.
 An average serving of raw carrot, for example, has a GI of 16 but once peeled, diced and boiled this rises to 49.
 Also...

 What you choose to eat with your carb-rich food will also impact the overall GI of your meal, so by combining a high GI food like potatoes with some protein like chicken will mean you lower the overall GI of your meal.
 When a meal includes proteins and fat the impact of the carbohydrate foods will be minimized.
 This is because by combining foods in a single meal the overall impact is to slow down the rate at which your body releases sugar from any single ingredient.

 Follow these tips to keep meals and snacks low GI:

 - Choose brown (wholegrain) versions of foods like bread, pasta, rice and crackers.

 - Always combine protein like fish, chicken and dairy foods with carbs like bread, potatoes and pasta – for example when snacking combine a handful of nuts (protein) with a piece of fruit (carbs).

-- Swap new potatoes for old and boil in their skins rather than mashing, baking or chipping.
+- Use new potatoes instead of old and boil in their skins rather than mashing, baking or chipping.